 With an emphasis on experiential learning, the capstone course allows students to combine an internship experience in a criminal justice setting with academic work to support career pathways, synthesize undergraduate experiences, and develop deeper understanding of criminal justice issues.
 During the semester, students must complete at least 160 hours of service at an internship field site.
-Note: With support from their academic advisors and ICES staff, students are responsible for securing their own internship opportunities and must do so one month prior to registering for CJS-489.
+Note: With support from their academic advisors, students are responsible for securing their own internship opportunities and must do so one month prior to registering for CJS-489.

 - Connect academic learning and research to criminal justice issues as experienced in an agency and community setting;